 Respondent's adjudication of misconduct by three federal courts is conclusive for purposes of facilitating the orderly and efficient administration of discipline from this Court in accordance with Rule 5.20.
 Informant has filed an appropriate Information for Reciprocal Discipline under Rule 5.20 and Respondent's motion to dismiss is unfounded and should be denied.
 The "documents" filed with the Information were appropriately presented to the Court as part of the federal court opinions.
-Respondent violated rules implicating duties owed the legal system.
+Respondent violated rules implicating duties owed to clients and the legal system.
 He did so knowingly.
-He wasted judicial resources by obstructing discovery.
-He made false statements to the court and vexatiously litigated discovery issues.
-Respondent has been practicing law since 1974 and has significant disciplinary history, including two reprimands from this Court, one of which was for disrupting a tribunal, a repetition of misconduct committed in this case.
+He caused actual financial injury to his client and wasted judicial resources by obstructing discovery.
+Respondent has been practicing law since 1995 and is a long-time bankruptcy practitioner.
+He received an admonition in 2011 for conduct similar to one aspect of this case.
 This case involves multiple rule violations.
-Informant recommends that Respondent's license be suspended with no leave to apply for reinstatement for minimum of eighteen months.
+Informant recommends that Respondent's license be suspended with no leave to apply for reinstatement for one year.